-KiwiRail is in the early stages of planning to replace the current fleet of three ferries with two new, large rail-enabled ferries from 2024.
+KiwiRail is in the early stages of planning to replace the current fleet of three ferries with two new, large rail-enabled ferries from the mid-2020s.
 Our current ferries need to be replaced due to their age.
 We also need to accommodate future growth in passenger numbers and freight volumes.

-KiwiRail is progressing plans to replace the current fleet of three ferries with two new, larger rail-enabled ferries from 2024.
+KiwiRail is progressing plans to replace the current fleet of three ferries with two new, larger rail-enabled ferries from the mid-2020s.
 Our current ferries need to be replaced due to their age and we’re planning for future growth in passenger numbers and freight volumes.

 This project represents a transformational investment in critical infrastructure that also provides an iconic New Zealand experience.
 This once-in-a-generation investment is expected to generate significant tourism, economic and environmental benefits for the whole of New Zealand.